AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

          1. Make sure it can resolve a public domain

          2. Make sure it can forward public DNS request to a public DNS

+      3. `Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal`_

 .. disqus::